GabeScott/standard-works-vault/General Conference/1971 April - Great Experiences.md

 In my own case, I didn’t find out that I had been born until quite a long time after it happened.
 And I am still finding out many important things about the good fortunes of my birth.
 I eventually discovered that I had inherited two parents who were very interested in my welfare.
 And I am very glad that they were not members of this modern breed of abortionists who are followers of King Herod in his program of slaughtering the innocents.
 My parents were pretty poor in material things, but I have discovered that even a little adversity can have many advantages.
 The poet helps us with this idea when he says,

-“The tree that never had to fight
+>“The tree that never had to fight

-For sun and sky and air and light,
+>For sun and sky and air and light,

-But stood out in the open plain
+>But stood out in the open plain

-And always got its share of rain,
+>And always got its share of rain,

-Never became a forest king
+>Never became a forest king

-But lived and died a scrubby thing.
+>But lived and died a scrubby thing.
+>

-The man who never had to toil to live,
+>The man who never had to toil to live,

-Who never had to win his share
+>Who never had to win his share

-Of sun and sky and light and air,
+>Of sun and sky and light and air,

-Never became a manly man
+>Never became a manly man

-But lived and died as he began.
+>But lived and died as he began.
+>

-“Good timber does not grow at ease,
+>“Good timber does not grow at ease,

-The stronger wind, the stronger trees.
+>The stronger wind, the stronger trees.

-The further sky, the greater length,
+>The further sky, the greater length,

-The more the storm, the more the strength.
+>The more the storm, the more the strength.
+>

-By sun and cold, in rain and snow,
+>By sun and cold, in rain and snow,

-In trees and men good timbers grow.
+>In trees and men good timbers grow.

-Where thickest lies the forest growth
+>Where thickest lies the forest growth

-We find the patriarchs of both.
+>We find the patriarchs of both.

-And they hold council with the stars
+>And they hold council with the stars

-Whose broken branches show the scars
+>Whose broken branches show the scars

-Of many winds and much of strife.
+>Of many winds and much of strife.

-This is the common law of life.”
+>This is the common law of life.”

-—Author unknown
+>

 One of my great delights in being born was to find that I had been born an American.
 I am very grateful that God raised up wise men to establish this nation upon Christian principles and that he provided our founding fathers to stand in the forefront of our civilization to give our nation its start toward its destiny.

 One of my greatest experiences was that my parents taught me the principles of the gospel of Jesus Christ.
 Someone has said:

-“You may have riches and wealth untold,
+>“You may have riches and wealth untold,

-Baskets of jewels and caskets of gold,
+>Baskets of jewels and caskets of gold,

-But richer than I, you will never be
+>But richer than I, you will never be

-For I had a mother who read to me.”
+>For I had a mother who read to me.”
+>

 Eight years after I was born, I learned something about the great principle of repentance by which we can clear out our D.F.T. files and be born again.
 And so, on August 27, 1911, I was born of the water and of the Spirit in the exact manner prescribed by the Savior of the world.
 I became a member of The Church of Jesus Christ of Latter-day Saints and had the gift of the Holy Ghost officially conferred upon me.

 Then I had another great experience.
 I discovered that I could be reborn as many times as I desired, and that each time I could be reborn better.
 Phillip Brooks was once asked when he was born and he said, “It was one Sunday afternoon when I was twenty-five years old, just after I had finished reading a great book.”
 Saul of Tarsus was reborn on the Damascus road.
 Joseph Smith was born again after reading a great scripture.

-In 1932, Walter Pitkin wrote his book Life Begins at Forty, but that is ridiculous.
+In 1932, Walter Pitkin wrote his book *Life Begins at Forty,* but that is ridiculous.
 Life begins every morning.
 Life begins when we begin.
 And our real lives begin when we determine to live by every word of the Lord.

 I had another great experience when I was nine years old.
-In sacrament meeting one Sunday someone mentioned an article in the Improvement Era that had been written by President Heber J. Grant.
+In sacrament meeting one Sunday someone mentioned an article in the *Improvement Era* that had been written by President Heber J. Grant.
 And while I didn’t understand all about it, I was impressed that it was very important.
 And I thought what a great experience it would be if I could get possession of this magazine so I could go over it as many times as necessary for me to thoroughly understand it.
 Finally I took my small savings and subscribed to this great magazine.
 I don’t read as many good things as I should now, but back in those cow-herding days I had a little more free time and I read every article, including every advertisement in each issue.
 And sometimes I went over some of them many times.
 And I was born again each time a new issue was published.

 Later I was married to a wonderful wife in the temple of the Lord, and our family is sealed together for time and for all eternity.
 I have in my possession a Holy Bible, and I have run each of its teachings through my mind many times.
 I also have three great volumes of new scripture, outlining in every detail the simple principles of the gospel of Christ.
 And each is attested by a “thus saith the Lord.”
 And I was born again when I firmly resolved to live every one of these important precepts of salvation.